MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Preview features

 AI Builder features that are in preview release status are free to use.
-You do not need to obtain a license to use  AI Builder preview features.
+You don't need to obtain a license to use AI Builder preview features.

 ### Trial licenses

 An AI Builder trial license enables you to use AI Builder for free for the duration of the trial period.

 What you get with an AI Builder trial license:

 - Create and use AI models in any environment (trial or production), because the AI Builder trial license is applicable at the user level, not environment level.
 - Store your AI model results in Common Data Service.
 - Use AI model results in your apps, flows, and more.

 > [!NOTE]